Skip to Main Content

 If you're off campus, you'll need to sign in using your L# and LCC passphrase.

-Then use the options under "Refine Results" on the left to better target your search:
+Then use the options under the search box to refine your results.

-For example, you may want to specify that you only want articles from a certain date range.
+For example, click on the "All Time" button to specify that you only want articles from a certain date range.
 For scientific and technical topics, you probably don't want articles that are more that 5 to 10 years old.
-Or you may want to click on "Academic Journals" so that you don't encounter a lot of book reviews.

 There may be other ways to save you time.
+For example, you can click on the "All filters" button for more options.
 For example, under "Subjects," you can click on the checkbox next to "fireproofing agents" then hit the "Update" button to throw out any articles that aren't entirely about that concept.
 After all, you don't want articles that just happen to mention what you're looking for.
 You want the whole article to be about that!

 Advanced Database Searching